atuline/PixelBlaze/readme.md

 ## PixelBlaze to FastLED conversions

-This project was created to provide conversion of very simple PixelBlaze routines to be used by FastLED.
+This project was created to provide conversion of very simple PixelBlaze routines to be used by FastLED as well as the experimental Custom
+Effects interpreter for the dev branch of the Sound Reactive for of WLED.
 It is not meant to be an ongoing/supported effort.

-It can also be used to help port them over to WLED (not planned), and the (currently in development) ARTI interpreter for our sound reactive fork of WLED.
+It can also be used to help port them over to WLED (not currently planned).

 PixelBlaze functionality provided here includes: